LEB-EPFL/qExM_protocol/Expansion Microscopy.md

 ### **Pre-check at the microscope**

 The last important step of our protocol consists in identifying the gel surface with the cells - since the gel thickness is too much to still be able to image if it doesn't touch the coverslip.\
-In order to do that we use a temporal glass 25 mm coverslip in which we put our sample.
+In order to do that we use a uncoated glass 25 mm coverslip in which we put our sample.
 For imaging, we use a metal holder that keeps us the coverslip in place, as shown in the picture.
 If you don't manage to see the cells, then flip the gel with a brush and you should be able to see them.

 <img src="./MDimages/Metalholder.jpg" alt="Metal Holder for glass coverslips" width="500"/>

-After knowing the right side, you can place the gel onto the sticky coverslips and place them in the 6-well plate with 2/3 ml of water.
+After knowing the right side, you can place the gel onto the sticky coverslips and place them in the 6-well plate with 2 ml of water.

 ### **Imaging**

 For the imaging part, take the coverslips with the gel on top from its well and place it into the metal holder.
-Use the same water for the well to completely submerge the gel in the holder as well.
+Use the same water for the well to completely submerge the gel in the holder as well to minimize further changes in the gel size.
 At this point, everything is ready for imaging.

 **!!** Once done with the imaging, pay attention to cleaning the bottom of the coverslip from any oil residue before putting it again into the water well.
 Since they are not in PBS, the samples degrade pretty fast, so you have to image them in the immediately following days after staining, without waiting for more than necessary.